canom7/Technical-test-SeatCode-UI-automation/README.md

 ## Setup:
 * Install [Node](http://nodejs.org) (v6.x.x or later)
+* Install Git
 * Clone the repository https://github.com/canom7/Technical-test-SeatCode-UI-automation.git
-* `npm install` to install the project dependencies
+* Execute `npm install` in project root to install the project dependencies

 ## Run tests:
-* `npm run cypress` in project root to start the cypress server
+* Execute `npm run cypress` in project root to start the cypress server
 * Select the spec file to run the spec